rolyatmax/gerrymandering/data/scripts/data-steps.md

-# Steps to get data for a new state:
+# Steps to get vote data for a new state:

 1. Download state precinct data from Harvard Dataverse
 2. Load into mapshaper and simplify geometry - save as `{state_abbrev}_final.json`